Morasiu/BlazorTimeline/README.md

 </Timeline>
 ```

+> There is also a [demo project](https://github.com/Morasiu/BlazorTimeline/tree/master/BlazorTimeline/Demo) in repo.

 ### Final notes

 > If you know some CSS magic I would totally appreciate help to clean up my CSS.

 ## Thanks